 The single best decision I have ever made wasn’t leaving my old lifestyle and moving to Buenos Aires.
-It wasn’t surrounding myself with interesting places, things and people.
+It wasn’t surrounding myself with interesting places, things or people.
 It wasn’t even the choice I made to actively love more.
 These things all made my life better but were merely the results of a much bigger decision.

 The single best decision I have ever made was to choose a direction in life and fully and uninhibitedly commit myself to it.
-The direction itself was irrelevant, (in this case I chose pursing my life list) but the fact that I fully committed myself was the factor that forever changed how I think of myself and my potential.
+The direction itself was irrelevant, (in this case, I chose pursing my life list) but the fact that I fully committed myself was the factor that forever changed how I think of myself and my potential.